 You may have booked your lodging but you shouldn’t stop there.
 To make sure you get to do everything on your bucket list, we recommend making reservations for any activities you would like to do (outside of skiing and snowboarding).
 Many of the most popular activities will sell out and booking early ensures your spot.

 Breckenridge prides itself in its laid-back, casual mountain atmosphere.
 You can dress casually (jeans or cotton pants, sweater or fleece jacket are the norm) for any occasion.
 Layering is always stylish in the mountains and will easily transition from keeping you warm on your afternoon hike to keeping you cozy at happy hour.
 Pack or rent snow gear for those outdoor activities, and don’t forget some sunscreen, a water bottle and a reusable shopping bag too!

 You won’t need a car while you’re in Breckenridge.
 Many lodging properties are within walking distance to Historic Main Street and the mountain so you can easily walk to and around town.
-Many lodges also offer a free guest shuttle that will pick up and drop off at popular destination.
-The Town of Breckenridge offers a free bus transportation system (Free Ride) throughout the town and picks up riders at each stop every 20 minutes to an hour depending on location.
-Pick up a map and schedule at the Welcome Center!
+Many lodges also offer a free guest shuttle that will pick up and drop off at popular destinations.
+The Town of Breckenridge offers a free bus transportation system throughout the town and picks up riders at each stop every 20 minutes to an hour depending on location.
 You can also get around Breckenridge using local taxi services, Uber and Lyft.
 If you are looking to catch a ride to one of our neighboring towns, The Summit Stage offers a free transit system that’s convenient and easy to use.
-Some off the beaten path spots like Broken Compass Brewing and the Breckenridge Distillery even offer their own free transportation to town.
+Some off-the-beaten-path spots like Broken Compass Brewing and the Breckenridge Distillery even offer their own free transportation to town.